 Job Rehabilitation : Expand community rehabilitation programs offering jobs to those who have fallen on hard times or have circumstances which make obtaining gainful employment difficult.
 Such employments might include community revitalization projects, mentorships, counseling programs, and more.

-Community Grant Programs : Create community grant programs to encourage mobile farm programs to assist local agriculture and eliminate "Food Deserts".
-This would also encourage local job growth and support of community agriculture.
+Community Grant Programs : Create stronger community grant programs to encourage progress in eliminating "Food Deserts", "Healthcare Deserts", "Technology Deserts", and more.
+This would also encourage local job growth and support of community needs.

 Work-Life Modernization : Work hard, but play hard, too.
 Family, friends, and community are the backbone of our country and contribute to our health and happiness.
 This ultimately make us better, more efficient workers as well as better citizens.
 In the day and age of automation and wireless technologies, we should encourage able businesses to incorporate flexible work hours and increased mobile-work abilities so as to accommodate the vast lifestyle needs for American citizens.